 This dramatic looking plant, also known as the Ginger Lily, has large delicately perfumed flower spikes, and blue berries which can be used for flavouring.
 I have now removed it, as it requires too much water.

-In 2008 the last remaining tree was removed from next door, so an extra possum moved into my garden.
-After 2 years of extreme drought, the removal of many other trees from neighbouring properties, & the lack of water and greenery in the immediate locality, my tiny food forest became a refuge for everything in the area that moved.
+In 2008 an extra possum moved into my garden.
+After 2 years of extreme drought, the removal of many trees from neighbouring properties, & the lack of water and greenery in the immediate locality, my tiny food forest became a refuge for everything in the area that moved.
 Eventually the birds and possums between them killed my apricot tree, & I have decided to replace it with something less vulnerable.

 Apricots are a valuable fruit, containing lots of beta-carotene (vitamin A pre-cursor) and iron.
 They also dry extremely well, either halved or whole, or make tasty fruit leathers - now marketed (with additives and lots of packaging) as fruit roll-ups!